Janek2004/Academy-Child-Theme-for-BCBA/README.md

 <h3>Child theme of Academy theme</h3>
-<p>Academt theme is a LMS plugin/theme for wordpress.
+<p>Academy theme is a LMS plugin/theme for wordpress.
 Currently used for the office of ABA of UWF.</p>

 <h4>FAQ</h4>
 <p>To change the certificate:</p>